 You might be surprised.
-Even though everyone is required to carry car insurance, most folks don’t know how it works until they have no choice—like when they get hurt in a Union car accident.
+Even though everyone is required to carry car insurance, most folks don’t know how it works until they have no choice—like when they get hurt in a South Carolina car accident.

 In a nutshell, this is how insurance coverage can work to help you recover for a serious car wreck.